haohaoken/jupiter/README.md

 ### Servlets with RESTful APIs
 * Created SearchItem, RecommendItem servlets.
 * Added RpcHelper utility class to handle all rpc parsing codes.

+### Frontend Implementation
+* Created index.html for the basic layouts.
+* Created main.css for the web page styles.